GenieCoderSrc/reusable_image_widget/README.md

 # reusable_image_widget

-Reusable Flutter widgets and utilities for picking, cropping, compressing, and displaying images with easy configuration.
+Reusable Flutter widgets and utilities for picking, cropping, compressing, and displaying images with easy configuration and integrated state management.

 ---

 ## Features

-- Pick images from the gallery or camera
+- Pick images from gallery or camera with a customizable picker
 - Crop images with custom aspect ratio presets
-- Compress picked images
+- Compress images to reduce file size with quality control
-- Display images from assets, files, or network URLs
+- Display images from assets, local files, network URLs, or raw bytes
-- Fullscreen image viewer with zooming
+- Fullscreen image viewer with zoom, pan, double-tap zoom, swipe-to-dismiss, and download support
-- Circular avatar widgets
+- Circular and rectangular avatar widgets with editable overlay icons
-- Image placeholders and error handling
+- Image placeholders and error handling with fallback support
+- State management with `ImagePickerCubit` using `flutter_bloc`
+- Integration-ready for dependency injection (GetIt)

 ---